Planning a trip to Vancouver for people with mobility needs.

 Looking for a quintessentially British Columbian experience?
 Here are the top five things to do in BC for under $150.

 Hop on a bike for this iconic waterfront ride, which offers spectacular views of the North Shore Mountains and the Vancouver skyline.
 It’s free if you have your own wheels, or you can rent a bike (four hours for about $20) for the nine-kilometre (5.5-mile) loop.
-Take your time and stop for selfies under the Lions Gate Bridge, or linger over a grilled salmon Caesar salad ($22) at the Teahouse in Stanley Park.
+Take your time and stop for selfies under the Lions Gate Bridge, or linger over a halibut ‘n chips ($23) at Stanley Park Brewing.

 Witnessing the grace and power of an orca breeching is a thrill that you’ll remember forever.
 Opportunities abound in peak season from May through October.
 It’s possible to see whales year-round in the waters off Victoria, which are home to over 80 resident orcas (killer whales) in three pods.
 Visitors may also spot grey, humpback, and minke whales.
 Prince of Whales Whale Watching offers zodiac tours ($105 per person) with high-speed thrills, as well as excursions on an indoor/outdoor vessel ($130 per person) staffed by naturalists who provide insight on the marine wildlife.